 I knew I had to also customize the shelf length to make it fit exactly onto the wall I wanted.
 (I could have used two standard length sections and make only one fit, but I liked it better if all sections were the same width for several reasons; it is easier for the sliding doors to have equal sections, I can now interchange shelves between all sections and I like the looks better.)
 At this point, I made 9 shelves to the right length so I could assemble the IVAR and have a stable basis with all side units in place.

 To shorten the shelves, you can carefully remove the plastic strip on one side of the shelf.
 Then, cut the shelf to your desired length, make a new slot in the side using a router, and put the strip back in again.
-I found this (credits to Sean O’Brien) :
+I found this instruction on YouTube (credits to Sean O’Brien) :

 If you don’t own a router, there are surely other ways to do it.
 (I also found a NaNo on this site using L brackets and screws.
 Take a look at it here.)
 But I liked to keep the strips so I could keep using the dowel pins.